StTronn/rishavt.dev/src/pages/posts/micro-payments.md

 ---

 # The Need for micro Payments
 I will dive into this more in some other article but to quickly highlight on this.
 With mass adoption and digital assets/information/services increasing in value over time there is a need for fast/native monetization into this products.
 Also these services and information have a model of pay as you go and generally requires a small amount of payment.
 To build this type of payment model we have to reduce the payment cost/time for the user and the merchant.
-A fricton free low cost micropayment is required for the upcoming digital world we will be living in.
 Some examples can be newsletter, twitch streams.